 That makes the choices for serving the needs of the community quite large, even accounting for the fact that I am looking only in areas of my strengths, which are in sewing and beadwork.
 It is an exciting time and if you are in the Cosplay community I hope you will grant me your feedback so I can better bring you exciting items you will be eager to add to your collections.

 Japanese Ball Joint Dolls are a hobby ever increasing in popularity, even despite their expense.
 Dolls often range $500 and more – my dream doll coming in at a hefty $600.
 Collectors gather at Anime conventions all around the world, bringing their dolls, clothes and accessories and share their treasures with fellow collectors, often having planned the meetups ahead of time on such internet venues as Meetup.com, Facebook and Den of Angels (a ball joint doll forum).
 My dream doll was love at first sight, though they warn you not to get the first doll you see – and I didn’t, but even now, a year and a month later, I still love her and would have gotten here if she hadn’t been so expensive.

 Hopefully one day I will find here again and if I do, no matter the cost, I will have her!

 This video is a quick introduction to Vision Boards – their structure and purpose.
 I will be going more indepth in how to find supplies, images and inspiration in later videos.

 Our brand new gallery is up.
-It features our hand beaded bottle necklaces and costume “cosplay” masks.
+It features our hand-beaded bottle necklaces, parasols and custom work.
 I will be adding in our jewelry and new projects a little each week until it is caught up.
 Please feel free to check back weekly for updates.
 We would love to hear your comments and suggestions on what you would like to see us create next.